mahendraprateik/Monty-Hall-puzzle/README.md

 The Monty Hall problem is a probability puzzle named after Monty Hall, the original host of the TV show Let’s Make a Deal.
 It’s a famous paradox that has a solution that is so absurd, most people refuse to believe it’s true.

 Suppose you are deemed to win a prize if you select the correct door out of the three doors presented to you.
 However, after you choose a door, the host (Monty Hall) shows you what is behind one of the two doors that you did not choose (The host would always open a door with nothing behind it).
-Now yoou are left with 2 doors, the door that you chose and the door that was neither chosen by you nor was it opened by the host.
+Now you are left with 2 doors, the door that you chose and the door that was neither chosen by you nor was it opened by the host.

 WOULD YOU SWITCH?